BITraining/SSRS_12132014_UserStory/Assignments/Group1/Readme.txt

 --------------	Issue 1  -+-	Issue 2 -+-	Issue 3 -+-	Issue 4 --
 developer:	Weibin   -+-    Ming    -+-      May	-+-     Sherry
 Code reviewer:	 Ming	 -+-    Weibin	-+-      Sherry   -+-     ??
 tester:          May	 -+-    Sherry  -+-    ??     -+-     ??

 -----------------------------------
-still many slots open, please volunteer.
+still slots open, please volunteer.
 I will fill in all blanks in the end.
 (ZL)
 ----------------------------------------------